Hello! This page is to provide a little background on me personally and professionally.

 I started making websites when I was 17, my freshman year in college.
 I probably spent more time making websites for fun than going to class.
 That was 1998, and a lot has changed in web technology since then.
 What hasn’t changed are the basic principles of good design and the value of craftsmanship.

-I don’t have a degree in design.
 I taught myself web design by doing–by making websites over and over–and by considering what worked and didn’t work about websites I came across in my everyday life.
 I also learned by listening to my clients–what they struggled with, what they were willing to pay for, and what they needed but didn’t know how to ask for.
 My basic philosophy is “do what works, in the best way possible”.

 Over the years, design for the web has become more sophisticated, more flexible, more complex, and more accessible.
 Anyone can have a gorgeous professionally designed website for under $100 by buying a premium WordPress template and plugging in their content.
 This has changed the role of a web designer–the bedrock of what we used to do is no longer necessary.
 So we evolve.